FAQs

 Is therapy a judgment-free space for teenagers?

-Absolutely!
-Our goal is to create a supportive and non-judgmental environment where teenagers can freely express themselves.
+Absolutely.
+Therapists working with Collywobbles aim to create a supportive and non-judgemental environment where teenagers can feel safe to express themselves openly.

 What issues can teenage therapy address?

-Teenagers can explore a range of topics, from school stress and relationships to identity and future goals.
-Therapy offers a safe space for self-discovery.
+Teenagers can explore a range of topics with their therapist, from school stress and relationships to identity and future goals.
+Therapy can provide a safe and supportive space for self-discovery.

 Can I, as a parent, be involved in my teenager's therapy?